Anita Madhava, MA Therapist

 Certifications, Education & Licensure

 I hold a Master’s degree in Clinical Mental Health Counseling and a Bachelor’s degree in Psychology.
-I am currently a Resident in Counseling in Virginia and am certified Yoga and Meditation Teacher.
+I am currently a Resident in Counseling licensed to practice in Virginia and a certified Yoga and Meditation Teacher.

 A Bit More About Me